Partnership on AI: Algorithms aren’t ready to automate pretrial bail hearings

-The Partnership on AI released its first-ever research report today, which declares algorithms now in use unfit to automate the pre-trial bail process or label some people as high risk and detain them, while others low risk plaintiffs are declared fit for release and sent home.
+The Partnership on AI released its first-ever research report today, which declares algorithms now in use unfit to automate the pre-trial bail process or label some people as high risk and detain them, while declaring others low risk and fit for release and sending them home.

-Validity and data sampling bias and bias in statistical predictions were called out as issues in currently available risk assessment tools.
-Human-computer interface issues and unclear definitions of high risk and low risk were also considered important shortcomings in risk assessment tools.
+Validity, data sampling bias, and bias in statistical predictions were called out as issues in currently available risk assessment tools.
+Human-computer interface issues and unclear definitions of high risk and low risk were also considered important shortcomings in those tools.

-The Partnership on AI is an organization created in 2016 that attempts to join the biggest names in AI like Amazon, Google, Facebook, and Nvidia together with Amnesty International, ACLU, EFF, Human Rights Watch.
+The Partnership on AI is an organization created in 2016 that attempts to join the biggest names in AI like Amazon, Google, Facebook, and Nvidia together with Amnesty International, ACLU, EFF, and Human Rights Watch.

 Education, news, and multinational organizations like the United Nations are also member organizations.
 Created by Apple, Amazon, Google, and Facebook, more than half of the group’s 80 current member organizations are nonprofits.